Class of 2024

 D’Jana Wyllis (CBE)

-A third year PhD candidate in the Department of Chemical and Biochemical Engineering who works in the synthetic biology lab of Dr. Aditya Kunjapur and is interested in the areas of biocatalysis, protein engineering and metabolic engineering.
+A PhD candidate in the Department of Chemical and Biochemical Engineering who works in the synthetic biology lab of Dr. Aditya Kunjapur and is interested in the areas of biocatalysis, protein engineering and metabolic engineering.
 She works on the synthesis and incorporation of non-standard amino acids.

 Class of 2021